openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

 iface wlan0 inet dhcp
     wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf
 ```
+Comment out or delete the wpa-ssid and wpa-psk lines.

 Press Esc and then type ':wq' and press Enter to write the file and quit

 `vi /etc/wpa_supplicant/wpa_supplicant.conf`

 Type 'i' to get into INSERT mode and add the following to the end, once for each network you want to add:

 ```